AI Use Cases/Software

 A Systems-Level Fix

 This is a systems-level fix because it replaces the entire expense audit workflow, not just one tool.
-The AI becomes your persistent Finance Operations analyst, working continuously rather than during month-end crunch.
+The AI becomes the finance operations analyst you never had to post a req for, working continuously rather than during month-end crunch - and your current team keeps every decision.

 How It Works